 We have been working to deploy a highly efficient centrifuge plant in Piketon, Ohio to meet the global need for nuclear fuel, provide a path to long-term profitability for our shareholders and assure that the United States has a domestically owned and operated source of uranium enrichment.
-We are working on a research, development and demonstration ("RD&D") program proposed by DOE for our American Centrifuge technology.
-We have been funding the RD&D program on our own since January as we worked to secure DOE funding for the program and on June 12, 2012, we finalized a cooperative agreement with DOE to provide the initial phase of this funding.
-However, DOE has not yet authorized funding for the RD&D program beyond November 2012 and we could demobilize the American Centrifuge project if additional funding for the RD&D program is not obtained this year.
-We could also take actions to restructure the project that could result in changes in our anticipated ownership of or role in the project.
+We are working on a research, development and demonstration ("RD&D") program for our American Centrifuge technology under a cost-sharing arrangement with DOE.
+On June 12, 2012, we finalized a cooperative agreement with DOE that provided the initial phase of cost-share funding for the program and, on September 30, 2012, the president signed legislation that includes additional funding for ongoing work on the RD&D program.
+We are building roughly 10 AC-100 centrifuge machines each month and the first two program milestones have been achieved.
 Additional details are provided below under "The American Centrifuge Plant."